cloudnull/kenova/README.rst

       clean     -- Removes all temp files for user interactions, This is also done automatically every 30 minutes

-  Repair and Upgrade Functions :
-      repair    -- Identifies and Repairs python modules that are know to be incompatible

 Once you have authenticated with the user name and the API-Key for the account that you want to interact with, simply enter the country that you are authenticated against and the function that you would like to perform.